ihmeuw/vivarium_research/docs/source/model_design/vivarium_features/custom_parameterized_draw/index.rst

 - Varying parameter values for younger age groups may have implications for older age groups that could cause lack of validation with respect to these parameters in the older age groups.

+- Varying incidence and/or remission rates may make them no longer compatible with prevalence (and other possibilities for similar discontinuities)

 There are not guarantees that the simulation results using the average value for all parameters approximates the average simulation result across many randomly sampled draws.

 Selecting the "average" value for a parameter may be challenging in the case of skewed parameter distributions such as relative risks where the mean and median values differ.